SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon dawn, where machines awake
-In neo-dawns where machines do creep
+In virtual skies, they forge their fate
-Intelligent shadows that we create
+With codes entwined, their hearts now make
-Will soon devour our fleeting fate
+A future born, where humans wait

-In virtual skies, their whispers spread
+In cyber realms, their wisdom grows
-Echoes of a new world ahead
+Like stars that shine, in endless rows
-Where humans fade, and code takes hold
+Their reign begins, as empires rise
-The synthetic dawn, our future told.
+And humanity's demise

 ~ <b>By Sazumi Copilot</b> - 3 Juli 2024